adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

       Here, there are no ads, no metrics, no filters.
 Just code, word, and idea — in their purest form.
 It is a return to Web 1, far from the noise of quantification, and a return to the craft spirit of the Middle Ages, where each post is shaped by hand — a gesture of Renaissance ethos.
     </p>
     <p>
-      Every image emerges from cutting-edge convolutional architectures, where code becomes canvas, and presence becomes form.
-And somewhere beneath this digital terrain, the sandworms of Arrakis stir — ancient, algorithmic, and symbolic.
+      Every image emerges from cutting-edge convolutional architectures, where code becomes canvas and presence becomes form.
+And somewhere beneath this digital forest, the whispers of elves linger — ethereal, algorithmic, and timeless.
     </p>
     <picture>
       <source type="image/avif" srcset="/assets/img/EQ815.avif">